 Samuel L. Jackson, the actor that played prequels Jedi Master Mace Windu, really wants his character to return to the Star Wars universe.
 And although not everyone agrees, there are plenty of fans that take his side on this issue.
 We last saw Windu in Revenge of the Sith, having his arm cut off by Anakin Skywalker and being thrown out a window by Darth Sidious.
 Since when do characters in Star Wars have the ability to lose a limb, fall from great heights, and survive?
 Oh, right, like the end of The Empire Strikes Back.

 Getting Windu back into the fold would be tricky, given that they’d need to reasonably explain his survival and absence while dealing with the fact that he would be in his 80s or 90s at the time of The Last Jedi.
 In reality, fans that want Mace in the movie are almost certain to end up disappointed.
-But like others on the list, Windu could fit in any hypothetical scene where Rey or Luke have a vision involving the Jedi of the past.
+But like others on the list, Windu could fit in any hypothetical scene where Rey or Luke has a vision involving the Jedi of the past.

 So we can’t exactly rule this out, minus the fact that it would already have been filmed and Disney would be trusting Jackson to keep his lips sealed on the topic.